Contactless Payments Are Here to Stay Thanks to COVID-19

 … and why Americans will never turn back

-Consumers will stay with contactless cards for the convenience.
+Consumers will stay with contactless cards for convenience.

 Visa recently reported that the U.S. now has the most contactless cards of any market globally, while Mastercard noted that contactless transactions grew twice as fast as non-contactless transactions in the grocery and drug store categories—essential retailers during the COVID-19 outbreak.